SandeepGupta639437/Hola/README.md

 ## 📬 Contact

-For any queries, reach out to me at [your email] or connect on [your social media].
+For any queries, reach out to me at sandeepguptag18@gmail.com or connect on https://www.linkedin.com/in/sandeep-gupta-4399062a2/.

 Enjoy using Hola! 🎉